bootstrap-vue/bootstrap-vue/docs/components/nav/README.md

 ## Vertical variation

-By default navs appear on a horizontal line.
+By default `<b-nav>` appear on a horizontal line.
 Stack your navigation by setting the `vertical` prop.

 ```html